Table of Contents

 New developments in New York City typically carry higher legal fees, which can be as much as double the normal cost.
 These are newly constructed units and have yet to be lived in.
 Developers typically require the buyer to foot some of the closing costs, including transfer taxes and the sponsor's attorney fees.

 The sponsor is the person or business entity that created the development.
 With a brand-new unit, the buyer will typically be required to pay the sponsor's attorney fees.
-This is not always the case, but it's something to be aware of if you're looking for a condo in NYC.
+This is not always the case, but it's something to be aware of if you want to buy a condo in NYC.

 According to New York State law, you must have a licensed attorney conduct the closing.
-This is because lawyers are needed to negotiate the contract and ensure that the ownership is transferred correctly.
+Lawyers are needed to negotiate the contract and ensure that the ownership is transferred correctly.
 Many states don't require an attorney to handle the closing, but it's almost always suggested.

 Buying a home is one of the most significant purchases most people will make in their entire lives.
 So, you want to be sure that the contract is executed correctly and the ownership is transferred correctly.